dell/csm-docs/content/docs/concepts/observability/design/_index.md

 ## Required Components

-The following prerequisites must be deployed into the namespace where Container Storage Module for Observability is located to support the storage system metrics and topology deployments:
+The following prerequisites must be deployed into the namespace where Container Storage Modules for Observability is located to support the storage system metrics and topology deployments:

 - Prometheus for scraping the metrics from the OTEL collector.
 - Grafana for visualizing the metrics from Prometheus and Topology services using custom dashboards.
-- Container Storage Module for Observability will use secrets to get details about the storage systems used by the CSI drivers.
+- Container Storage Modules for Observability will use secrets to get details about the storage systems used by the CSI drivers.
 These secrets should be copied from the namespaces where the drivers are deployed.
   - CSI PowerFlex driver uses the 'vxflexos-config' secret.
   - CSI PowerStore driver uses the 'powerstore-config' secret.
   - CSI PowerScale driver uses the 'isilon-creds' secret.